2023 Best Precision Metal Working Associate Degree Trade Schools in the Rocky Mountains Region

 Full Precision Metal Working at The University of Montana Report

-College of Western Idaho came in at #9 in this year’s edition of the Best Precision Metal Working Associate Degree Trade Schools in the Rocky Mountains Region ranking.
-Located in the rural area of Nampa, CWI is a public school with a medium-sized student population.
+College of Western Idaho did quite well in this year’s ranking of the best places for precision metal working students to get a associate degree.
+It came in at #9 on the list.
+Located in the rural area of Nampa, CWI is a public college with a moderately-sized student population.

 While working on their Associate Degree, precision metal working majors at CWI accumulate an average of around $8,459 in student debt.